 Induced taxes are important to avoid excessive deviations in the output gap.
 It avoids negative effects such as uncontrolled inflation rates during economic expansion by dampening aggregate demand.
 On the other hand, it prevents the economy from falling further during a recession – which could lead to a great recession.

 Personal income tax and corporate profits are examples of induced taxes.
 When income or profits go up, we have to pay higher taxes.
-And, when it goes down, our tax bill is lower.
+And when they go down, our tax bill is lower.

 How does induced tax work?